Learning & Engagement Producer

 - Working closely with colleagues across the Museum to coordinate use of Museum space

-- Experience developing schools’ sessions in a community, voluntary organisation or museum context
+- Experience developing learning sessions in a community, voluntary organisation or museum context

 - Experience directing the work of freelancers or consultants

-- Some experience tracking or managing project budgets
+- Organised with good attention to detail• Some experience managing budgets

 - An awareness of the urgency of the climate emergency and the role of museums in raising awareness and mitigating the impacts

-- Awareness of inclusive practice in museums and/or Specific experience on programmes to improve gender or minority representation, ideally in STEM
+- Specific experience on programmes to improve gender or minority representation, ideally in STEM (Desirable)

 Any questions about the role should be directed to the Director, Katherine McAlpine in the first instance, Katherine.email@example.com